 The hardest part is when a friend of mine writes a personal development book, and I read it but don’t get much out of it.
 Then I have to tell them I can’t recommend it on the site because it didn’t meet my standards.
 It pains me to do this, but I’m a real ogre when it comes to giving personal recommendations.

 If someone offered me more money than I earn in a year to personally endorse a product I thought was worthless, I’d turn them down in a heartbeat.
-In order to even consider doing something like that, I’d have to lower my consciousness and betray the character growth I’ve worked so hard on, which is exactly the opposite of what my life is about.
 If you’ve read my story from the Meaning of Life series, you’ll understand why this is such a big deal to me.

 Now I can’t guarantee you’ll like everything I recommend — we all have different tastes — but I can at least guarantee that I like what I recommend.